 The EV9 features a sleek and modern design that's sure to turn heads.
 The exterior of the SUV is both bold and sophisticated, with a unique front grille and dynamic LED lighting.

 The SUV boasts several distinctive features, such as the innovative triangular tail lights, sleek flush door handles, and geometric aero-style rims.
-Additionally, the front LEDs feature tessellated designs and create a dynamic "Digital Tiger Face," providing a unique visual experience for the driver and passengers.
+Additionally, the front LEDs feature tessellated designs and create a dynamic "Digital Tiger Face," providing a unique visual experience.

 "The Kia EV9 breaks new ground, aiming to redefine standards for design, connectivity, usability and environmental responsibility," said Karim Habib, Executive Vice President and Head of Kia Global Design Center.
 "The Kia EV9 offers customers an exceptionally high-quality proposition and a fresh EV perspective in the family SUV sector.
 This new vehicle typology provides instinctive experiences and excellent comfort for not just the driver, but all occupants, through innovative use of space, technology and design."